StacklokLabs/model-context-shell/README.md

 ## Credits

 Developed by Dániel Kántor at ToolHive.
-Presented at Engineering Demo Day, October 2025.

 ---

 **Note**: This is an experimental project exploring new patterns for AI agent coordination.
-The approach has proven effective in demos but needs broader testing and community feedback.
+The approach has proven effective in testing but needs broader testing and community feedback.